Home » Cakes & Pies » Pineapple Upside Down Cake

 • Preheat the oven to 350°F. Spray a non stick metal 13 x 9 inch pan with baking spray.

-• Arrange the pineapple slices on top and place a maraschino cherry in the center of each slice.
+• Arrange the pineapple slices over the butter-brow sugar mixture then place a maraschino cherry in the center of each slice.

-• In a mixing bowl, cream together the remaining 3/4 cup butter, sugar and vanilla
+• In a large bowl use an electric mixer to cream together the remaining 3/4 cup butter, sugar and vanilla

 • Add the eggs one at a time mixing well after each addition.

-• Sift together the cake flour, baking powder and salt.
+• In a medium bowl use a whisk to sift together the cake flour, baking powder and salt.
 Add to the creamed mixture alternately with the buttermilk beginning and ending with flour.

-• Spread batter evenly over the pineapple slices.
+• Spread cake batter evenly over the pineapple slices.
 The batter will be thick.

 • Bake for 50-55 minutes or until a toothpick inserted into the center comes back clean.